-- live in a residence hall: - participate in on-campus extracurricular activities, including athletics; - make use of the on-campus academic and non-academic support services of the College (e.g., on-campus faculty advising, personal counseling services, the Academic Resource Center, career counseling services); - be considered for the full array of financial aid resources available to traditional students.
+- live in a residence hall; - participate in on-campus extracurricular activities, including athletics; - make use of the on-campus academic and non-academic support services of the College (e.g., on-campus faculty advising, personal counseling services, the Academic Resource Center, career counseling services); - be considered for the full array of financial aid resources available to traditional students.

-Specific tuition and financial aid details are outlined in the Day Program Financial Aid Guide.
-Each financial aid applicant receives this Guide with his/her financial aid award letter.
-Additional copies of the Guide are available in the Office of Financial Aid.
+Specific tuition and financial aid details are outlined in the Day Program Financial Aid Guide, which is available online.
+The Guide is also available in the Office of Financial Aid.

-There are two broad types of student fees: (1) application and commitment fees which cover the administrative costs of applying to the College and ensure the student's commitment to enroll; and (2) general and activity fees which support the cost of special facilities, activities, or services for full-time, on-campus students.
+Student fees include: (1) a commitment fee which ensures the student's commitment to enroll; and (2) general and activity fees which support the cost of special facilities, activities, or services for full-time, on-campus students.

-Application to be admitted into Lakeland College's traditional program requires a onetime, non-refundable \$20.00 administrative fee.
 Upon acceptance into the College, students enrolled in the on-campus day program must pay a \$100.00 commitment deposit which is non-refundable, but which will be credited against the tuition cost for the first term of class enrollment.
 This "commitment" fee is a "good faith" deposit by the student, which serves to hold a place in classes for the coming term.

 After initial enrollment in the College, there are two fees included in Lakeland's oncampus, full-time student expenses each term: (1) the general fee which covers roadways, parking, student government, student newspaper, student activities, health services, counseling, and student entertainment expenses; and (2) the Campus Center fee which covers program expenses associated with programs coordinated and offered in the Lakeland College Younger Family Campus Center facility.
-For 2010-2011, the College's general fee will be \$305.00 per term and the Campus Center fee will be \$115.00 per term.
+For 2011-2012, the College's general fee will be \$315.00 per term and the Campus Center fee will be \$118.00 per term.